open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 )
 ```

 The `Name` field of criteria supports wildcard pattern matching.
-The wildcard
+The `*`
-`*` is recognized as matching zero or more characters, and `?` is recognized as
+wildcard is recognized as matching zero or more characters, and `?` is
-matching exactly one character.
-For example, a pattern of `*` will match all
+recognized as matching exactly one character.
+For example, a pattern of
-instrument names.
+`*` matches all instrument names.

-For example, here's how you create a view that sets unit to milliseconds for any
+The following example shows how you create a view that sets unit to
-instrument with a name suffix of `.ms`:
+milliseconds for any instrument with a name suffix of `.ms`:

 ```go
 view := metric.NewView(